ErikFerragut/hackattack/designdoc.md

 5. know - the knowledge structure described elsewhere

 *Strategy*
-1. player - the player the strategy belongs to
+1. player - the player the strategy belongs to (and is controlling)

 The moves do* (* = recon, patch, etc.) have corresponding consider*